 Wednesday Sunny morning.
 Cloud increasing during the afternoon.
 A high (70%) chance of showers developing later today.
 The chance of a thunderstorm, most likely in the late afternoon and evening.
 Light winds becoming N/NW 20 to 30 km/h in the morning then tending N/NE 25 to 35 km/h in the late afternoon.
 Possible rainfall: 1 to 5 mm Chance of any rain: 70% Sun protection 8:50am to 5:40pm, UV Index predicted to reach 14 [Extreme].

-Tuesday Cloudy.
-High (70%) chance of showers, most likely in the morning and afternoon.
-Winds W 30 to 45 km/h.
+Thursday Partly cloudy.
+High (70%) chance of showers, most likely in the early morning.
+The chance of a thunderstorm in the early morning.
+Winds NW/NE 20 to 30 km/h tending SW 25 to 35 km/h before dawn then tending S 20 to 30 km/h in the late evening.
 Possible rainfall: 2 to 6 mm Chance of any rain: 70%.

-Wednesday Partly cloudy.
-Medium (50%) chance of showers in the morning and afternoon.
-Winds W 20 to 30 km/h becoming light during the evening.
-Possible rainfall: 0 to 2 mm Chance of any rain: 50%.
+Friday Partly cloudy.
+Winds S/SW 15 to 20 km/h turning SE during the evening.
+Possible rainfall: 0 mm Chance of any rain: 10%.

 Adelaide Weather Forecasts

 ||19||32||40%||< 1mm||Nil||N 16||37||NW 27||38|